-First off… let’s explore what the Vatican is.
-The Vatican is a city state in the middle of Rome that is ruled over by The Pope and acts as a sort of focal point for the catholic church.
-It is recognized as an independent nation which technically means that it can A) Be invaded (Hitler apparently wanted to try…) and B) Enter Eurovision… out of those two i would opt for the latter because it would be much funnier… especially if they won.
-(Where would they hold it for a start?)
+First off, let’s explore what the Vatican is.
+The Vatican is a city state in the middle of Rome that is ruled over by the Pope and acts as a sort of focal point for the Catholic church.
+It is recognised as an independent nation which technically means that it can A) Be invaded (Hitler apparently wanted to try…) and B) Enter Eurovision.
+Out of those two I would opt for the latter because it would be much funnier.
+Especially if they won.
+Where would they hold it for a start?

 St Peters Basilica: (Basilica Papale di St Pietro in Vaticano)

-Whenever anybody mentions the Vatican this is what you would immediately think of… It’s the big domed building you see all the time… type Vatican into Google images and that is what comes up… Now the untrained mind would immediately assume this is where they keep the good stuff… if indeed there is any good stuff …
+Whenever anybody mentions the Vatican this is what you immediately think of.
+It’s the big domed building you see all the time.
+Type Vatican into Google images and this is what comes up.
+The untrained mind would immediately assume this is where they keep the good stuff, if indeed there is any good stuff …

-Erm… that’s not likely.
-Big and imposing and as famous as it might be… That building is actually kind of insignificant to Catholicism… It’s a church… Nothing more, nothing less… just… a church.
-It’s not even an important church… The popes personal church is in the apostolic palace and it’s not even the main church of Catholicism… that’s located somewhere else apparently.
-Granted, it is used on some days of the year (like special Christmas Masses and such) But other than that it is a big, vast building full of tourists… with virtually very few places to hide anything… like in any Church.
+Erm… That’s not likely.
+Big and imposing and as famous as it might be, that building is actually kind of insignificant to Catholicism… It’s a church… Nothing more, nothing less… Just… A church.
+It’s not even an important church in the grand scheme of things.
+The pope’s personal church is in the apostolic palace and it’s not even the main church of Catholicism, that’s located somewhere else.
+Granted, it is used on some days of the year (like special Christmas Masses and such) But other than that it is a big, vast building full of tourists, with very few places to hide anything, like in any Church.

 Vatican Necropolis: (The Scavi)

 Really?
 Would you stick an important artefact with a load of dead bodies?
-No… didn’t think so.
-Anyway… chances are it’s not even the Tomb of St Peter and probably just some early Christian peasant… They did some excavating in the 40’s and they found an early christian burial ground there… All those Christians who were executed during Nero’s purge after the great fire of Rome.
-And what they claim are the bones of St Peter are probably in fact just some random bones they found… And the fact that St Peter was even executed in Rome at all is only based on a superstitious myth that isn’t even in the bible… its one of those things they say happened but actually they probably just made it up circa 1700 years ago.
+No… Didn’t think so.
+Chances are it’s not even the tomb of St Peter and probably, actually, just of some early Christian peasant.
+They did some excavating in the forties and they found an early christian burial ground there, all those Christians who were executed during Nero’s purge after the great fire of Rome.
+What they claim are the bones of St Peter are probably just some random bones they found.
+And the fact that St Peter was even executed in Rome at all is only based on a superstitious myth that isn’t even in the Bible.
+Its one of those things they say happened but actually they probably made it up circa seventeen hundred years ago.

-It’s also apparently the Tomb of the Julii… One of the most ancient of roman families… And yet for some reason the tomb is a mash-up of Christian and Pagan-Romano burial… which suggests to me like it’s a fake (and knowing them probably is…)
+It’s also apparently the tomb of the Julii, One of the most ancient of Roman families.
+Yet, for some reason, the tomb is a mash-up of Christian and Pagan-Romano burial… Which suggests to me that it’s a fake (and knowing them probably is!)

-They appear to have removed the section on the necropolis from the Vatican website and that but from what i saw when it was there there’s very little chance of them hiding anything… Unless they’ve got things hidden in the sarcophagi… Which isn’t likely… So my bet is that there isn’t anything down there.
-So we move next door in a clockwise direction…
+They appear to have removed the section on the necropolis from the Vatican website but from what I saw when it was there there’s very little chance of them hiding anything, unless they’ve got things hidden in the sarcophagi, which isn’t likely.
+So my bet is that there isn’t anything down there.
+So we move next door, in a clockwise direction…

-Now this is weird… because i couldn’t find anything about it apart from on the map… But i looked up the word Petrine and apparently it means: Peter… So this could be a museum about St Peter?
-Well i did a bit more digging and on when looked at on an Arial photograph it appears to be a car park… ???
-It’s nowhere near the right place for the tomb so what the hell is it?
+Now this is weird… Because I couldn’t find anything about it apart from on the map.
+But I looked up the word Petrine and apparently it means: Peter… So this could be a museum about St Peter?
+Well I did a bit more digging and on when looked at on an aerial photograph it appears to be a car park… It’s nowhere near the right place for the tomb so what the hell is it?
 Could there be something under the car park?
-If anything were hidden in the Vatican… what better place than a building that doesn’t exist?
+If anything were hidden in the Vatican… What better place than a building that doesn’t exist?

 Palace of the Holy Office:

-Once you work out what this building is… It’s scary.
-It houses something called The Congregation for the Doctrine of the Faith … And they are basically the modern-day version of the Inquisition… yes… THAT inquisition… the one that tortures people to get them to confess to heresy and the like… And apparently the previous Pope once headed this thing… (which is made all the worse considering he was also once a member of the Hitler Youth… Seriously… he doesn’t do himself any favours!)
+Once you work out what this building is, it’s scary.
+It houses something called The Congregation for the Doctrine of the Faith … And they are basically the modern-day version of the Inquisition… Yes… THAT inquisition… The one that tortures people to get them to confess to heresy.
+Apparently the previous Pope once headed this thing (which is made all the worse considering he was also once a member of the Hitler Youth… Seriously… he doesn’t do himself any favours!)

 Teutonic College: (Pontifico Collegio TeutonicoSanta Maria dell anima)

-This is another weird one… It’s where they educate GERMANS for a role in the priesthood… why Germans specifically?
-I honestly have no idea… But you’ve got to admit that it’s weird… And humourously someone has claimed on Wikipedia that Queen Charlotte, wife of George III, is buried there (She isn’t… shes in Windsor!)
+This is another weird one.
+It’s where they educate GERMANS for a role in the priesthood.
+Why Germans specifically?
+I honestly have no idea.
+But you’ve got to admit that it’s weird.
+And, humorously, someone has claimed on Wikipedia that Queen Charlotte, wife of George III, is buried there (She isn’t… Shes in Windsor!)